 Becoming the Expert on Adoption Law

-Dawn didn’t go to law school with the intent of practicing adoption law, and it took her a couple of years to even take her first adoption case.
-In hindsight of her family’s adoption experience, Dawn’s lifelong passion began for the rights and needs of children and families in the legal system.
+Dawn didn’t go to law school with the intent of practicing adoption law.
+It took her a couple of years to even take her first adoption case.
+In hindsight, her family’s adoption experience likely began Dawn’s lifelong passion for the rights and needs of children and families in the legal system.

 After graduating from law school at the College of William and Mary in Williamsburg Virginia, Dawn took a job at a firm in downtown Knoxville practicing “door law” (anything that walked through the door).
-When she took her first adoption case, she saw that most lawyers did not share her deep concern for the plight of all the parties.
+When she took her first adoption case, she saw that most lawyers did not share her deep concern for the plight these particularly vulnerable clients.
 It took several more cases before Dawn considered an intentional focus on adoption law.
-Fortunately, East Tennessee needed an adoption attorney.
+Fortunately, at that time, East Tennessee needed an adoption attorney.

-In 1996, she wrote the Tennessee law book on adoption, now called Coppock on Tennessee Adoption Law, which is currently in its 7th edition.
+In 1996, she wrote the Tennessee law book on adoption, now called Coppock on Tennessee Adoption Law, which is currently in its 8th edition.
 In 2004, she was named an Angel in Adoption by the U. S. Congressional Coalition on Adoption.
-In 2015 Dawn founded Good Law, a legal seminar company to teach other lawyers how to competently practice adoption law.
+In 2015 Dawn founded Good Law, a legal seminar company to teach other lawyers how to competently practice adoption law too.

 Access Dawn’s formal resume.